Looking for a new job? Well, look no further than this list right here.

 Echo Global believes in recognizing the hard work of its employees, which means there’s no shortage of fun team events like whirlyball and group outings to attend Cubs games.
 The icing on the cake?
 The annual Rewards Trip, where employees spend a long weekend in Cancun—allowing teammates from all across the country to meet one another in-person and unwind.

-When it comes to employee wellness, Weight Watchers really walks the walk.
+When it comes to employee wellness, WW really walks the walk.
 For example, the office has an onsite gym that employees can access, and reimbursements are available for outside gyms, nutrition, mindfulness, or yoga classes.
-Weight Watchers also regularly invites guest speakers to the office that facilitate conversations focused on wellness and mindfulness.
-At Weight Watchers, employees are both happy and healthy.
+WW also regularly invites guest speakers to the office that facilitate conversations focused on wellness and mindfulness.
+At WW, employees are both happy and healthy.

 23. Point B